mesosphere/csilvm/README.md

 The plugin builds to a single executable binary called `csilvm`.
 This binary should be copied to the node.
-It is expected that the CO will launch the binary using the appropriate command-line flags.
+It is expected that the Plugin Supervisor will launch the binary using the appropriate command-line flags.

 ### Usage